joshxgchen/Spacestagram/README.md

 # Shopify Nasa Spacestagram Challenge

-My challenge project for the shopify remote front end developer position (2022).
+My challenge project for the Shopify Remote Front End Developer Position (2022).

 Beautiful images from NASA infinitely scrolled.
 Sometimes the NASA APOD API is slow, so please give it a minute.